MoralCLIP: Contrastive Alignment of Vision-and-Language Representations with Moral Foundations Theory: Results and Discussion

-\textbf{MoralCLIP Augmented}, with explicit moral alignment, consistently outperforms implicit approaches and surpasses the safety-focused Safe-CLIP baseline, achieving the best overall performance.
-This variant shows remarkable gains across all metrics, with MAP scores increasing by 29.62 percentage points for images (from 42.06\% to 71.68\%) and 23.04 for text (from 38.73\% to 61.77\%) when compared to the pre-trained version.
+\textbf{MoralCLIP Augmented}, with \textit{explicit} moral alignment, consistently outperforms \textit{implicit} approaches and surpasses the safety-focused Safe-CLIP baseline, achieving the best overall performance.
+This variant shows remarkable gains across all metrics, with MAP scores increasing by 29.62 percentage points for images (from 42.06\% to 71.68\%) and 23.04 for text (from 38.73\% to 61.77\%) when compared to the pretrained version.
 This improvement indicates that integrating moral similarity directly into the contrastive learning objective effectively reorganizes the embedding space along moral dimensions.
-This reorganization is visually confirmed through our analysis of the embedding space, which shows that MoralCLIP creates more coherent moral clusters (see Section~\ref{subsubsec:tsnes}).
+This reorganization is visually confirmed through our analysis of the embedding space, which shows that MoralCLIP creates more coherent moral clusters (Figure~\ref{fig:tsne_analysis}).
+While silhouette scores remain modest---reflecting the context-dependent nature of moral content---the substantial improvements in MAP and DP metrics demonstrate that MoralCLIP effectively captures moral similarity relationships.

-A closer comparison across model types reveals that the optimal strategy differs between training paradigms.
-In the \textit{implicit} setting, MFT Swapper variants outperform all baselines, suggesting that mixing content within moral categories helps the model discover latent moral structure.
-However, with \textit{explicit} supervision, standard augmentation surpasses MFT Swapper.
-This indicates that when moral labels are provided explicitly, maintaining semantic coherence matters more than moral diversity.
-This finding aligns with~\citet{park_2024}, who show that moral pluralism is challenging to deduce via self-supervision alone and typically requires explicit labels.
-Our results similarly suggest that explicit moral supervision enables clearer distinction between moral dimensions.